rakuten-ads/Rakuten-Reward-Native-Android/doc/basic/README.md

             }
         })
     }
+}
 ```

-### **Call the API in Fragment class**
-From version 2.4.1 onwards, you can call `RakutenAuth.openLoginPage()` API in Fragment class by providing the Fragment reference instead of Activity reference.
-`onActivityResult()` will be triggered in the Fragment class.
+> This API can be call in Activity or Fragment class, but require Activity context.

 # Log out
 Logging user out: